WebAssembly/esm-integration/proposals/esm-integration/EXAMPLES.md

 1. JS module is parsed
 1. wasm module is parsed
 1. wasm module has a lexical environment created for its exports.
-All direct exports are initially in TDZ, indirect exports are available as they resolve.
+All exports are initially in TDZ.
 1. JS module is instantiated.
 All imports (including functions) from the wasm module are memory locations holding undefined.
 1. wasm module is instantiated and evaluated.
 Snapshots of imports are taken.
 Export bindings are initialized.
 1. JS module is evaluated.